emrsibrechtdc/requirements-as-code/platform-locations-generated/IMPLEMENTATION_NOTES.md

 - Multi-product support architecture
 - Database schema and Entity Framework configuration

-✅ **Build Status**:
+✅ **Runtime Status**:
-The solution now builds successfully with the following Platform packages from the coldchain-software artifact feed:
+The solution now builds and runs successfully with the following Platform packages from the coldchain-software artifact feed:
 - **Platform.Shared** version 1.1.20250915.1
 - **Platform.Common.EventGrid** version 5.20250909.1501